TSG Art Program

 Global competency

 Students learn about the meaning of ‘good’ from others around the world through our photo blog.
-We explore regions around the world and discuss the differences that make us unique and commonalities we share.
+We explore regions around the world and discuss the differences that make us unique and the commonalities we share.
 Through this dialogue, students feel a deeper connection to others in parts of the world they have never been.

 Get involved

-Help spread The Simple Good by getting involved with our work!
+Help spread the 'simple good' by getting involved with our work!

 Partner With Us